Decorrelative Network Architecture for Robust Electrocardiogram Classification: Conclusion

 \section{Conclusion}

-In summary, we have presented a novel approach for a decorrelative network architecture (DNA) using two unique training methods: a streamlined and accelerated decorrelation training strategy and a Fourier partitioning scheme.
-We have applied this approach to ensemble learning for ECG classification and tested them for transferability against state-of-the-art adversarial ECG attacks, demonstrating their merits and great potential in solving large problems.
-We speculate various future applications, such as tomographic image reconstruction, radiomics, and confidence prediction.
+Efficient and accurate confidence measurement is necessary for trust in AI systems.
+We have presented a novel approach for diverse network ensembles using two unique training methods which add little to no training time: a streamlined and accelerated decorrelation training strategy and a Fourier partitioning scheme.
+These ensembles achieve robustness by focusing on feature diversity between models.
+Additionally, we adapt adversarial training to ensembles, and test all methods along with DVERGE in the Bayesian ensemble framework.
+All approaches are applied to ECG classification with uncertainty estimation, and tested for stability against state-of-the-art adversarial ECG attacks, demonstrating their merits and potential in solving large problems.
+Incorrect diagnoses can cause major harm in many healthcare tasks where AI can work alongside clinicians; predicting model confidence in these contexts is crucial.
+Thus, we speculate that diverse ensembles will play a key role in elevating trustworthiness and confidence in AI for applications such as tomographic image processing, radiomics, and multimodal diagnosis.
+We see applications of this approach for robust uncertainty estimation with a diversified ensemble, which discourages different models from extracting redundant features.